equivalent/equivalent.github.io/_posts/til/2018-03-23-lenovo-thinkpad-e480-laptop-and-ubuntu-1604.md

 ### Body

-Lets be honest ThinkPad looks like something your Grandpa should use.
+Let's be honest ThinkPad looks like something your grandpa should use.
 They are ugly duckling BUT they are designed for productivity.

-You need to realize this is laptop built with plastic if you looking for something more fancy and pretty you are at the wrong place.
+You need to realize that this is a laptop built with plastic.
+If you looking for something more fancy and pretty you are at the wrong place.
 But I like how retro it looks.